Efficient Semi-Supervised Adversarial Training via Latent Clustering-Based Data Reduction: Experiments

 \subsection{Guided DDPM Fine-Tuning}

-We study the performance of our guided DDPM fine-tuning methods as depicted in Algorithm \ref{alg:diffusion_finetune} on CIFAR-10.
-Unlike our previous selection schemes, which required pre-generating the whole dataset, here we generate the same amount of unlabeled data matching the ratio $\alpha$.
+We evaluate the performance of our guided DDPM fine-tuning methods on CIFAR-10.
+Unlike our selection-based schemes, which require pre-generating the entire dataset, here we generate the same amount of unlabeled data, matching the ratio $\alpha$.
 The data-mixing hyperparameters, namely $\alpha$ and $\beta$, are set consistently with those used in strategic selection.
 We employ a pretrained DDPM model trained on CIFAR-10 for these guided fine-tuning experiments.
 Table \ref{tab:cifar10_finetuning} presents the results across different $\alpha$ ratios, where our DDPM fine-tuning schemes achieve competitive clean accuracy and robustness performance, matching their selection counterpart.
 For instance, under the ratio scenario $\alpha = 20\%$, leveraging LCG-KM to generate boundary-adjacent data achieves a PGD robust accuracy of $60.3\%$ when integrated in the SSAT framework, which matches the result of $60.2\%$ obtained by LCS-KM.
 Again, latent clustering with k-means consistently achieves the best robustness compared to the other alternatives.
-These findings mirror our findings from strategic selection, reinforcing that a small but informative generated set can yield performance comparable to a much larger dataset.
+These findings mirror our findings from strategic selection, reinforcing that a small but informative generated set of samples can yield performance comparable to a much larger dataset.

 Moreover, we conduct a detailed runtime analysis across different data reduction schemes under the generative setup.
 In particular, we choose to present the best-performing methods with the optimal hyperparameters, namely LCS-KM and LCG-KM under the scenario of $\alpha=20\%$, and compare the end-to-end training times.
 We also report the baseline performance of SSAT, where the whole generated dataset ($\alpha = 100\%$) and no generated data ($\alpha = 0\%$) are used, respectively.
 The comparison results are summarized in Table \ref{tab:pipeline_time}.
 For clarity, we separately report the computational time of DDPM fine-tuning, data generation, data selection, and the total SSAT training process.
 Our DDPM generator's throughput is roughly $71$ images per second, so the approximate data generation times are $200$K images in $46$ minutes, $1$M images in $3.9$ hours, and $100$M images in $16.2$ days.
 As a result, our guided DDPM finetuning (LCG-KM) approach reduces the total runtime from $19.1$ hours to $15.7$ hours when compared to LCS-KM.
 The improvement will be more pronounced when the total amount of data generated by DDPM is much larger.
 These results highlight the trade-off between robustness gains and computational cost.
 While generating millions of synthetic samples can enhance robustness, it is computationally expensive.
 Our guided fine-tuning approach offers a more resource-efficient alternative, reducing SSAT total runtime from $61.0$ hours to $15.7$ hours while preserving strong robustness.